-A. Landlord and Tenant entered into that certain Lease dated as of January 1, 2015 (the "Original Lease") whereby Landlord leased to Tenant and Tenant leased from Original Landlord that certain space containing approximately 24,573 rentable square feet, comprising the entirety of the second (2nd) floor (the "2nd Floor Premises") of that certain building located at 111 West Lemon Street, Monrovia, California 91016 (the "Building").

-B. The Original Lease was amended by that certain Amendment to Lease dated as of January 26, 2015, by and between Landlord and Tenant, and further amended by the Second Amendment to Lease, dated as of July 5, 2017, wherein an additional 23,652 comprising the Third Floor was added to the 2nd Floor Premises as an Expansion Space.
-The term of the Lease for the Expansion Space under the Second Amendment commenced on August 1, 2017 and will terminate 62-months thereafter.
-(The Original Lease, the First Amendment, and Second Amendment may be referred to herein collectively as the "Lease.")

-C. The parties desire to amend the Lease to extend the term of the Lease as to the 2nd Floor Premises (as defined in the Lease) and to otherwise modify the Lease, all upon the terms and conditions hereinafter set forth.
+- A. Landlord and Tenant entered into that certain Lease dated as of January 1, 2015 (the "Original Lease") whereby Landlord leased to Tenant and Tenant leased from Original Landlord that certain space containing approximately 24,573 rentable square feet, comprising the entirety of the second (2nd) floor (the "2nd Floor Premises") of that certain building located at 111 West Lemon Street, Monrovia, California 91016 (the "Building"). - B. The Original Lease was amended by (i) that certain Amendment to Lease dated as of January 26, 2015, by and between Landlord and Tenant; (ii) the Second Amendment to Lease, dated as of July 5, 2017, wherein an additional 23,652 comprising the Third Floor was added to the 2nd Floor Premises as an Expansion Space; and (iii) the Third Amendment to Lease dated as of April 30, 2020, wherein the term of the Original Lease was extended through September 30, 2020.
+(The Original Lease, the First Amendment, Second Amendment and Third Amendment may be referred to herein collectively as the "Lease.") - C. The parties desire to amend the Lease to extend the term of the Lease as to the 2nd Floor Premises (as defined in the Lease) and to otherwise modify the Lease, all upon the terms and conditions hereinafter set forth.